Veterans & Asbestos

 Asbestos Trust Funds for Veterans

-Asbestos trust funds are an alternative mesothelioma compensation option.
+Asbestos trust funds are an additional mesothelioma compensation option.
 If an asbestos manufacturing or processing company has gone bankrupt, they are shielded from lawsuits.

 However, these companies were ordered to create asbestos trust funds.
 These funds ensure future mesothelioma patients can receive compensation.
 If you’re a veteran with mesothelioma, then you can file against any asbestos trust fund that is related to your case.